 - Pudong: Pudong is the best area to stay for Shanghai Disney Resort, and is also great for business travelers wanting to stay closer to the airport.
 Pudong is also a great area if you want to stay away from the hustle and bustle of the city center, without missing out on great shopping and dining opportunities.

 Planning a trip to China?
-Be sure to check out our Where to Stay in Beijing guide while you’re here!
+Be sure to check out our Where to Stay in Shanghai guide while you’re here!

 The Bund is one of the most areas in Shanghai and is located on Zhongshan Road, with the closest metro station being East Nanjing Road where lines 2 and 10 meet.